ivangeorgiew/ropework/README.md

-# Tied Pants - error handling utilities for better user and developer experience
+# Tied Pants
+Error handling utilities for better user and developer experience.

 In programming most errors could have been caught by developers, but they were lazy or negligent.
 This is me trying (pun intended) to semi-automate the process of catching errors so your app DOESN'T crash when it doesn't need to